An event is classified as a BRUE if no cause is found after a thorough history and physical examination and sometimes testing are done.

 Have there been any other similar events in the family or early death?

-The doctor does a physical examination to check for obvious defects, particularly nervous system abnormalities, such as being too stiff (posturing) or being too floppy (poor muscle tone), and signs of infection, injury, or suspected abuse.
+The doctor does a physical examination to check for obvious abnormalities, particularly nervous system abnormalities, such as being too stiff (posturing) or being too floppy (poor muscle tone), and signs of infection, injury, or suspected abuse.

-Based on the discussion with the caregivers and the physical examination, the doctor may have enough information to ensure the child does not have a serious medical condition.
-However, if unsure, the doctor may do laboratory tests (blood [including liver tests], stool, urine, and spinal fluid studies), imaging tests (such as a chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more or computed tomography [CT] Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more of the head), electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
+However, if uncertain, the doctor may do laboratory tests (such as blood tests to check for anemia or infection and tests for kidney and liver function, as well as stool, urine, and spinal fluid studies), imaging tests (such as a chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more or computed tomography [CT] Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more of the head), electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
 This record, the electrocardiogram (also known as an ECG)... read more

 ) also may be done.

-Treatment
+Treatment of BRUE

 Treatment of identified causes

-The cause, if identified, is treated.
 Infants who needed CPR, have had any abnormalities identified during the examination or initial laboratory testing, or whose history is concerning to the doctor are hospitalized for monitoring and further evaluation.

 More Information

-The following is an English-language resource that may be useful.
+The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 Safe to Sleep®: Information for parents and caregivers about safe sleep practices for infants